-THA may admit 50% of applicants in any one 12-month period that are non-preference families.
+The VHA may admit 50% of applicants in any one 12 month period that are non-preference families.

-THA will extend preference to Elderly Families, including Disabled Persons and Handicapped Persons over Single Persons on the waiting list.
+The VHA will intend preference to Elderly Families, including Disabled Persons and Handicapped

+Persons over Single Persons on the waiting list.

 Applicants may claim a preference when they initially apply for admission or at any time while they are on the waiting list.
-At the time of offer of a unit, THA will request written verification from the appropriate agency or person to document the applicant's: claim of a selection preference.

-6. DEFINING SELECTION PREFERENCES:
+5. DEFINING SELECTION PREFERENCES

-THA will give preference to applicants who are otherwise eligible for assistance and who, at the time they are seeking housing assistance, are Involuntarily Displaced, Living in Substandard Housing, or Paying More than 50% of Family Income for rent, and defined as: follows::
+The VHA will give preference to applicants who are otherwise eligible for assistance and who, at the time they are seeking housing assistance, are Involuntarily Displaced, Living in Substandard Housing, or Paying More than 50% of Family Income in Rent, and defined as follows:

 A. Involuntarily Displaced.
 An applicant qualifies for a preference on the basis of involuntarily displacement if either of the following apply: